hereldar/php-date-times/docs/reference/local-date-time.md

 public function millisecond(): int;
 ```

-Returns the millisecond of the second.
+Returns the millisecond of the second, from 0 to 999.

-@return int<0, 999>

 ### microsecond